John McAuliffe: Childhood

 McAuliffe was born to an Irish-American working-class family in lower Manhattan.
 His father, Daniel, was an immigrant from Ireland and worked on the New York City docks.
 His mother, Elizabeth or Lizzie, was Daniel's second wife and would raise five children – three survived to adulthood – Walter, John, and Elizabeth or Lillian.
 McAuliffe was baptized at St. Rose Church in lower Manhattan on November 7, 1886.
 His father died after a short illness in 1893 and he and his siblings would be orphaned with the unexpected death of their mother on October 10, 1895.

 His sister, Elizabeth, went to stay with their half-brother, Daniel Jr, from their father's first marriage.
 McAuliffe (age 9) and his brother Walter (age 11) were accepted into St. Agnes Home in Sparkill, New York, on November 13, 1895.
 After St. Agnes Home was destroyed by fire in 1899, the two brothers were separated, with Walter going to the Catholic Protectory in New York City while McAuliffe went to the new St. Agnes Home established in Troy, New York.

 In 1902, McAuliffe's life direction would change with a visit to the home by Stanislaus Keating.
-The missionary work of the brothers and especially their work in orphanages attracted John's attention.
-He was discharged from St. Agnes Home on April 30, 1902, and entered the formation house of the Brothers of the Sacred Heart in Metuchen, New Jersey, on May 1, 1902.
+The brothers' missionary work, especially in orphanages, attracted John's attention.
+He was discharged from St. Agnes Home on April 30, 1902, and entered the Brothers of the Sacred Heart formation house in Metuchen, New Jersey, on May 1, 1902.